Alaa-1989/Exploring-Weather-Trends/README.md

 ## About
 In this project, I analyzed **local** and **global** temperature data and compare the temperature trends where I am living to overall global temperature trends.

+## Project Requires:
+- Extract data from a database using a SQL query
+- Calculate a moving average in a spreadsheet
+- Create a line chart in a spreadsheet

 ## Steps
 - I extracted the data from the dataset on Udacity Portal.
 -  I Downloaded the **CSV** and open it in **Excel**.